KarinOldbring/bloomroom/README.md

 ![Profile](/static/site_images/wf-profile.png) ![Mob Profile](/static/site_images/mob-profile.png)

 Logged in users can go to their profile page.
 Here they can view, update and delete information.
-On this page the user also gets an overview of previous purchases and has to option to view those in detail.
+On this page the user also gets an overview of previous purchases and has the option to view those in detail.

 **Shopping Bag**